Optimizing Context-Enhanced Relational Joins: Conclusion

 We start by demonstrating the functionality of using models as a driver of context-enhanced relational operations through the example of word embeddings.
 We then focus on the main performance evaluation of the proposed logical and physical optimizations, showing that a holistic approach is necessary to obtain a performant join algorithm.

-\textbf{System} We implement our prototype operators and evaluation in a standalone system in C++ and use Intel AVX instructions for SIMD execution.
-Tensor formulation benchmarks use Intel oneAPI Math Kernel Library for CPU-aware and efficient BLAS-based linear algebra operations.
+\textbf{System} To conduct the in-depth study, we implement our operators in a standalone system in C++ and use Intel AVX instructions for SIMD execution.
+Tensor formulation benchmarks use Intel oneAPI Math Kernel Library for CPU-aware and efficient BLAS-based linear algebra operations. \Rone{We implement our index-based formulation in a hardware-optimized, open-source vector database Milvus~\cite{DBLP:conf/sigmod/WangYGJXLWGLXYY21}.
+We configure the system in standalone mode (version 2.3.9).}

 \textbf{Hardware Setup} We run the end-to-end and scalability experiments on a two-socket Intel Xeon Gold 5118 CPU (2 x 12-core, 48 threads) and 384GB of RAM.
 All experiments are with in-memory data; experiments with synthetic data use the same random number generator seed for reproducibility.